Sondra Locke: Commercial ups and downs, missed roles, TV work

-Hoping to shed the plain image she had accentuated in her screen debut, in January 1969 Locke posed for a seminude Lady Godiva-ish pictorial by photographer Frank Bez, which was published in the December issue of Playboy.
+Hoping to shed the plain image she had accentuated in The Heart Is a Lonely Hunter, in January 1969 Locke posed for a seminude Lady Godiva-ish pictorial by photographer Frank Bez, which was published in the December issue of Playboy.
 The Playboy layout established Locke's status as a sex symbol, and the images were recycled in other men's magazines as her fame increased.
 Nearly three decades later, Locke said she still got those photos in fan mail requesting her autograph.

 Her next role was as Melisse in Cover Me Babe (1970), originally titled Run Shadow Run, opposite Robert Forster.
-She made it as part of a $150,000 three-picture deal with 20th Century Fox, and was compensated for the other two which never materialized.
+She made it as part of a $150,000 three-picture deal with 20th Century Fox, and was compensated for the other two, which never materialized.
 It was announced that she would play the lead in Lovemakers—a film adaptation of Robert Nathan's novel The Color of Evening—but no movie resulted.
 Locke was offered Barbara Hershey's role in Last Summer (1969), but her management turned it down without telling her.
 Shortly afterwards, she passed on the lead in My Sweet Charlie (1970), which won an Emmy for its eventual star Patty Duke.
 She also declined the part of Bruce Dern's pregnant wife in They Shoot Horses, Don't They?
 (1969).
-Projects Locke actively pursued but got rejected for included The Sterile Cuckoo (1969), with director Alan J. Pakula instead choosing Liza Minnelli.
+Projects Locke actively pursued but got rejected for included The Sterile Cuckoo (1969) and Tell Me That You Love Me, Junie Moon (1970), with directors Alan J. Pakula and Otto Preminger both choosing Liza Minnelli instead.